enowars/enowars7-service-RFC/README.md

 - change the key-derivation for TOTP
 - think of a way to fix the vulnerability, without 'destroying' the service and checker
 - Make database persistent between docker deployments
+- Change the web server from development to production-grade server